aspose-words/Aspose.Words-API-References/english/net/aspose.words/paragraphformat/wordwrap/_index.md

 second_title: Aspose.Words for .NET API Reference
 description:
 type: docs
-weight: 130
+weight: 400
 url: /net/aspose.words/paragraphformat/wordwrap/
 ---
 ## ParagraphFormat.WordWrap property

-If this property is false, Latin text in the middle of a word can be wrapped for the current paragraph.
+If this property is **false**, Latin text in the middle of a word can be wrapped for the current paragraph.
 Otherwise Latin text is wrapped by whole words.

 ```csharp
 public bool WordWrap { get; set; }